wytm97/regexsynth-java/README.md

 }
 ```

-It is possible to do [contextual analysis](https://en.wikipedia.org/wiki/Semantic_analysis_(compilers)) directly inside defined [lambda functions](https://en.wikipedia.org/wiki/Anonymous_function) to validate the structure of the created regular expression.
-For example, we can use object decomposition like `interface BoundaryMatcher extends Expression { }` to check syntactical errors similar to `\b\b\b` (less likely or invalid syntax) but, it is beyond this project's current scope and research (Maybe in a future release we will do this) and, it is a more object oriented approach.

 # **Reusing Expressions**

 RegexSynth allows you to define custom expressions to create reusable expressions.
 For example, `RegexSet ` and `IntegerRange` are reusable components inside regexsynth.
 Likewise you can define your own expressions and reuse them accross multiple patterns.
 This way we can write more `clean` and `maintainable` regular expression codes.